mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 For **body** and **query string**, if the property is an array, Mockoon will automatically check in the array if at least one item matches the value.

 > 🛠️ Use our online [JSONPath and object-path evaluator](/tools/json-object-path-evaluator/) to test your JSONPath or object-path syntaxes and view the results in real-time.

+> 💡 The **response rule values also support templating helpers** to create dynamic rules.
+See the [templating helpers](docs:templating/overview) documentation for more information.

 ### 3. Invert operator